tcallsen/gpx-basic-stats/README.md

 # Compute basic statistics for GPX routes

 Computes the distance, duration, and elevation gain for GPX routes.

+Statistics are created for each `trkseg` in a GPX file (most GPX files have a single `trkseg`).
 Elevation data must be supplied in the GPX data (no external elevation APIs are used in the calculcation).
 The final result will be in the same units as the source data (e.g. meters, feet).

 ## Installing with NPM